MindCatcher

 Picture

-5. Learnings from ASELA’s Needs Assessment
+5. Learnings from ASELA’s Pilot Study

 We began with an emancipatory approach to assessment development by including educator voices that serve the most vulnerable youth.
 Based on 467 educator survey responses and nine interviews where more than 55% of respondents identified as Black or Latinx, we learned: